yuhui-zh15/CampusGuide/backend/README.md

 ```
 test/
     init.py: Generate *.npy from images (of standard size),
-             must be executed before training if the images are changed.
+             must be executed before testing if the images are changed.
     main.py: Test the model and generate a markdown.

 webapi/